Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: The Facility

 \textbf{Excavation Work and Vibrations:} The possibility of carrying out the FPF excavation work during beam operation will allow much more flexibility in the FPF implementation schedule.
 However, concerns have been raised that the excavation works could impact beam operations of the LHC or SPS, leading to beam losses and possible beam dumps.
 The CERN accelerator group has carried out detailed studies of the effect of the expected vibration level from the excavation on beam operation performance, as documented in Ref.~\cite{vibration-note}.
 The conclusion of these studies is that no problems are foreseen, and the excavation can be carried out during beam operations.

 \textbf{Muon Fluxes:} The expected muon background rate in the FPF has been estimated using FLUKA~\cite{fluka} simulations.
 These simulations include a detailed description of the infrastructure between IP1 and the FPF.
 For the LHC Run 3 setup, the simulations have been validated at the $\mathcal{O}$(25\%) level with FASER~\cite{FASER:2018bac} and SND@LHC~\cite{SNDLHC:2023mib} data.
 However, for the HL-LHC, much of the accelerator infrastructure (magnets, absorbers, etc.) in the relevant region will change.
-As shown in \cref{fig:mu-flux}, for the baseline HL-LHC luminosity of $5 \times 10^{34}$ cm$^{-2}$ s$^{-1}$, FLUKA simulations predict a muon flux of 0.6~cm$^{-2}$~s$^{-1}$ within 50~cm of the LOS, with the flux substantially higher when going to 2~m from the LOS in the horizontal plane.
+As shown in \cref{fig:mu-flux}, for the baseline HL-LHC luminosity of $5 \times 10^{34}$ cm$^{-2}$ s$^{-1}$, FLUKA simulations predict a muon flux of 0.6~cm$^{-2}$~s$^{-1}$ within 50~cm of the LOS, with the flux substantially higher when going to 2~m from the LOS in the horizontal plane, as can be seen in the figure.
 In general, the expected muon rate is acceptable for the proposed experiments, however reducing the rate would be beneficial.
-Here, studies on the effectiveness of installing a sweeper magnet in the LHC tunnel or using the beam corrector magnets to reduce the flux are ongoing.
+Studies on the effectiveness of installing a sweeper magnet in the LHC tunnel or using the beam corrector magnets to reduce the flux are ongoing.

 \textbf{Radiation Levels and Safety:} FLUKA simulations have also been used to assess the radiation level relevant for the detectors, which is estimated assuming the HL-LHC baseline integrated luminosity of 360~fb$^{-1}$ per year.
-The neutron field that can cause radiation-induced damage to silicon detectors has been assessed to be less than 10$^7$~cm$^{-2}$~y$^{-1}$ Silicon 1 MeV neutron equivalent fluence (many orders of magnitude lower than that in the LHC experiments).
-The annual high-energy hadron equivalent fluence, determining the single event error rate in electronics, does not exceed $3 \times 10^6$~cm$^{-2}$~y$^{-1}$, which is the threshold adopted in the LHC for declaring an area safe from the radiation to electronics (R2E) point of view~\cite{R2E}.
+The neutron field that can cause radiation-induced damage to silicon detectors has been assessed to be less than 10$^7 n_{\rm eq}$ / cm$^{2}$/y (where $n_{\rm eq}$ is the Silicon 1 MeV neutron equivalent fluence).
+This is many orders of magnitude lower than that in the LHC experiments.
+The annual high-energy hadron equivalent fluence that determines the single event error rate in electronics, does not exceed $3 \times 10^6$~cm$^{-2}$~y$^{-1}$, which is the threshold adopted in the LHC for declaring an area safe from the radiation to electronics (R2E) point of view~\cite{R2E}.

 Being able to access the cavern during beam operations will be extremely valuable for detector installation, commissioning, and maintenance tasks.
 It will also allow the experiments to be upgraded or even replaced, as may be necessary to respond to the evolution of the physics landscape over the time period of the HL-LHC.
 FLUKA simulations have been used to assess the radiation level in the FPF cavern during beam operation.
 These studies show that the radiation source will be solely from muon-induced particles.
 The expected radiation level will be low enough for people to access the cavern during beam operation, provided they are trained as radiation workers, carry a dosimeter, and are there for less than 20\% of the time integrated over a year.
 However, some parts of the cavern may be classified as local short stay areas.